Karandra/PrivateProfileRedirector/README.md

 **Q:** Will this work with MO/NMM/Vortex/Kortex (yeah, I had to mention it) or any other mod manager?

-**A:** It was tested with MO and Kortex and no problems was found.
+**A:** It was tested with MO2 and Kortex and no problems was found.
+Vortex and NMM have not been tested yet but are expected to work just fine.
 I can't say anything about compatibility with other mod managers.

 **Q:** I installed it and game crashes at startup.